kislyuk/argcomplete/README.rst

 Activating global completion
 ----------------------------
+In global completion mode, you don't have to register each argcomplete-capable executable separately.
+Instead, bash will look for the string **PYTHON_ARGCOMPLETE_OK** in the first 1024 bytes of any executable that it's running completion for, and if it's found, follow the rest of the argcomplete protocol as described above.

+.. note:: Global completion requires bash support for ``complete -D``, which was introduced in bash 4.2.
+On older systems, you will need to update bash to use this feature.
+Check the version of the running copy of bash with ``echo $BASH_VERSION``.

+.. note:: If you use setuptools/distribute ``scripts`` or ``entry_points`` directives to package your module, argcomplete will follow the wrapper scripts to their destination and look for ``PYTHON_ARGCOMPLETE_OK`` in the destination code.

 The script ``activate-global-python-argcomplete`` will try to install the file ``etc/bash_completion.d/python-argcomplete.sh`` (`see on GitHub`_) into an appropriate location on your system (``/etc/bash_completion.d/`` or ``~/.bash_completion.d/``).
 If it